-4.5.2 Goodness of Fit
+5.2 Goodness of Fit

 To validate the models, I simulate one million observations using the estimates for the covariates and the distributions of the factor and the error terms, and the sample data, for each of the three models.
 The exercise is as follows.
 I randomly select an observation from the data, and draw a value for the factor and the error term from their estimated distribution functions.
 With that in hand, I compute the predicted value of the indirect utility, I(s), for each of the three school-type choices.
-Thus, I get I(public), I(for-profit), and I(nonprofit), and can compute the optimal choice, $s^$ , by selecting the school-type associated with the highest indirect utility level.
+Thus, I get I(public), I(for-profit), and I(nonprofit), and can compute the optimal choice, s^ , by selecting the school-type associated with the highest indirect utility level.
 I also predict counterfactual outcomes for each of the three school-type choices.
 I repeat this process one million times.

-Tables 24-26 present the goodness of fit of the simulated models.
-Table 24 compares the actual school type choices with the ones predicted by the models.
+Tables A.10-A.12 in appendix A present the goodness of fit of the simulated models.
+Table A.10 compares the actual school type choices with the ones predicted by the models.
 All three models do an excellent job in reproducing the actual choices.
-Similar is the conclusion for the measurement systems and the outcomes, as shown in Tables 25 and 26.
+Similar is the conclusion for the measurement systems and the outcomes, as shown in Tables A.11 and A.12.
 The models predict well the first two moments of the actual distributions.

-4.5.3 Distribution of the Unobserved Ability
+5.3 Distribution of the Unobserved Ability

-Figures 4-6 present the estimated distributions of the unobserved ability, shown separately for each of the three models.
+Figures B.2-B.4 in appendix B present the estimated distributions of the unobserved ability, shown separately for each of the three models.
 The estimated parameters are presented at the bottom of the figures.
-The shapes of all three densities confirm my approach of not assuming normality a priori, and the estimated probabilities show that all mixture components are necessary to well approximate the distributions.
+The shapes of all three densities confirm my approach of not assuming normality a priori, and the estimated probabilities show that all mixture components are needed to well approximate the distributions.

-Figures 7-9 present the distributions of the unobserved ability by secondary school-type choice, shown separately for each of the three models.
-In the public-in-primary model (Figure 7), nonprofit schools seem to attract more high-ability students than both public and for-profit schools.
-Similar is the case for the nonprofit-in-primary model (Figure 9).
-In the for-profit-in-primary model (Figure 8), both types of private schools are shown to be equally good (and better than public schools) in attracting high-ability students.
-Note that the patterns found in these figures are in line with the estimated loadings in the multinomial models presented in Tables 18-20.
-They also confirm the results of theoretical models of competition between public and private schools under voucher regimes, such as Epple and Romano (1998) and MacLeod and Urquiola (2009), that predict a concentration of high-ability students in private schools.
+Figure 2 presents the distributions of the unobserved ability by secondary school-type choice, shown separately for each of the three models.
+In the public-in-primary model (panel i), nonprofit schools seem to attract more high-ability students than both public and for-profit schools.
+Similar is the case for the nonprofit-in-primary model (panel iii).
+In the for-profit-in-primary model (panel ii), both types of private schools are shown to be equally successful in attracting high-ability students.
+Note that the patterns found in these figures are in line with the estimated loadings in the multinomial models presented in Tables A.4-A.6.
+They also confirm the results of theoretical models of competition between public and private schools under voucher regimes, such as Epple and Romano (1998) and MacLeod and Urquiola (2015), that predict a concentration of high-ability students in private schools.